takahirom/PreLollipopTransition/README.md

     }
 ```

-If if you want the exit animation, you can do like this.
+If you want the exit animation, you can do like this.
 ```
     private ExitActivityTransition exitTransition;
     @Override